dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Edge-Level Authorization (Modern)

-This pattern evolves the classic edge-level authorization approach by combining multiple established patterns, such as centralized PDPs, identity propagation mechanisms, and contextual data injection, to overcome key limitations of earlier edge-centric models.
+This pattern evolves the classic edge-level authorization approach by combining multiple established patterns, such as centralized PDPs, identity propagation mechanisms, and contextual data injection, to overcome its key limitations.

 While enforcement still occurs at the perimeter via proxies or gateways, this approach allows per-service customization through service-specific rules — declarative definitions of how identity and context are gathered, how authorization is performed, and how decisions are propagated — forming explicit *authorization contracts*.
 These contracts manifest as structured, signed data (e.g., JWT claims or enriched signed headers) that the edge proxies or gateways relay to downstream services.
 This explicit propagation of authorization context ensures that internal service-to-service calls rely on a trusted, verifiable authorization boundary, addressing common concerns around enforcement blind spots and defense-in-depth violations typically associated with edge-only models.
 By making authorization an explicit API-level contract, teams can confidently decentralize enforcement without creating single points of failure or gaps in access control.